fiinix/fiinix.github.io/_drafts/2014-03-04-arrrgh-you-rrready-to-shiver-me-timbers.md

 ---
-layout: post
+layout: post-w-header
 title: Arrrgh You Rrready To Shiver Me Timbers
 date: 2014-03-04T11:00:00Z
+tags : ["Assassin’s Creed IV: Black Flag", Gaming, Review ]
 excerpt: "First of all, I think I can safely call this post SPOILER-FREE because even though I talk about the game, what I liked and what I didn’t like, I don’t actually reveal anything story-related.
 Well, nothing you wouldn’t already know having seen the trailer.

-So, to all you who haven’t played the game yet and would like to remain SPOILER-FREE, go ahead, read on, it’s fine." tags : ["Assassin’s Creed IV: Black Flag", Gaming, Review ]
+So, to all you who haven’t played the game yet and would like to remain SPOILER-FREE, go ahead, read on, it’s fine."
+headerImg: "../../../../assets/posts/arrrgh-you-rrready-to-shiver-me-timbers/assassins-creed-4-titleImage.png"
 ---
 So, pirates.
 Everyone loves pirates, right?
 Of course, everyone loves pirates.
 Expect those dastardly British and their stupid king George I who clearly doesn’t like pirates.